simonecorsi/simonecorsi/README.md

 [![](https://img.shields.io/badge/-Twitter-informational?style=for-the-badge&logo=twitter&logoColor=white&color=00aced)](https://twitter.com/im_simonecorsi)
 [![](https://img.shields.io/badge/-Linkedin-informational?style=for-the-badge&logo=linkedin&logoColor=white&color=2867B2)](https://linkedin.com/in/simonecorsi)

-I’m a sunny Italian guy, nearly decade-old "battle-tested" and language agnostic __Senior Software Engineer__, mainly focussed on __Backend__ & __DevOps__ but looking forward to being a **Solution Architect**.
+I’m a sunny Italian guy, language agnostic "battle-tested" Full-Stack __Software Engineer__ and **Solution Architect**.

-Currently **Tech Leader** at **Immobiliare.it**, the #1 Real Estate company in Italy, part of its internal *Developer Experience* and *Technological Advancement* team, also member of the internal open source initiative committee.
+Currently working as **Tech Leader** at **Immobiliare.it**, the #1 Real Estate company in Italy, I'm also part of the internal *Developer Experience* and *Technological Advancement* team and member of the internal open source initiative committee.

-In the past years I've mostly been a *consultant*, I've had the chance to take ownership and lead of backends and systems, designing and supervising implementations of: APIs architectures, Databases, systems topologies and integrations for B2B/B2C solutions; my customers has mostly been about: *retail, oil, sports, banking and events*.
+In the past years I've worked mostly as a *consultant* and had the chance to take ownership and leads of backends and systems, designing and supervising implementations of: APIs architectures, Databases, systems topologies and integrations for B2B/B2C solutions; my customers has mostly been about: *retail, oil, sports, banking and events*.

 Now that I'm done with all the buzzwords for the SEO!
 Let's just recap for humans: